What time is the first race on the first day?

 Can I change handicap class after I have entered the regatta?

-Yes, you can change to a different handicap class (provided your boat is eligible) at any time up to the day before the racing starts.
+Yes, you can change to a different handicap class (provided your boat is eligible) at any time up to two days before the racing starts.
 Should you wish to change class, just send us an email to let us know.

 Who sets the Handicaps?

-The handicap committee sets handicaps in the Performance Racing, Corporate & Bareboat, Cruising and Non-Spinnaker classes.
-The IRC Handicapped boats have their handicap pre-set by their IRC certificate (please ensure your IRC Certificate is current).
+The handicap committee sets handicaps in the Performance Racing, Super Yachts, Cruising and Non-Spinnaker classes.
+The IRC Handicapped boats have their handicap pre-set by their IRC certificate (please ensure your IRC certificate is current).

 When will I know my Handicap?

-Provisional Handicaps will be finalised by 1700hrs on Friday the 21st August.
+Provisional Handicaps will be finalised by 1700hrs on the first Friday of Race Week.
 They will be posted on the Official Notice Board and on the event website.

 Do I need to book a marina berth?